What Food is Atlanta Known For? Try These

 For years, the legendary downtown Rich’s department store was known for its chicken salad and frozen fruit salad, served in the Magnolia Room.
 While Rich’s is no more, another legendary Atlanta restaurant is keeping the tradition alive.
 Swan Coach House serves its signature chicken salad in delicate handmade timbales.
 Pair it with Swan Coach House cheese straws and their famous creamy frozen fruit salad.
 The perfect light lunch for a hot Southern day.

-Korean, Latin American, Malaysian and Vietnamese are just a few of the flavors you’ll find on this stretch of road.
+Korean, Latin American, Malaysian and Vietnamese are just a few of the global flavors you’ll find in Atlanta and on Buford Highway.
 Dive into a Stone Bowl from Woo Nam Jeong, or a puspa from Rincon Latino.
 Try the chicken curry at Penang or a noodle bowl from Co’m.
 Follow it up with a frozen treat from 8 Fahrenheit, the perfect cooling dessert after a spicy tour around the world.

 There is plenty of diversity in the ATL’s craft beer scene, from European-style ales and German pilsners to fruity sours and hoppy IPAs.
 Pop into Monday Night Brewing for one of their cleverly named brews or sip a fruited gose at Red Brick Brewing, two of the first on the ATL brew scene.
 Discover what’s on tap at the Lost Druid or kick back with a kolsch on the patio of the Wrecking Bar Brewpub in Little Five Points.
 There are plenty of hops to choose from to quench your thirst in the ATL.

 Look for the rainbow umbrella, and under the rainbow, you’ll find King of Pops, with adult appealing flavors like chocolate sea salt and Thai iced tea and a nod to the South with banana pudding.